asadnawaz126/spring-hibernate-practice/hb-01-one-to-one-uni/README.md

-This is a demo project which showcases more extended functionalities of Hibernate including:
+This is a demo project which showcases One-to-One Mapping functionality of Hibernate including

-One-to-One Mapping

-One-to-Many Mapping

-Many-to-One Mapping

-Many-to-Many Mapping